 Manzanita home prices are not only among the most expensive in Oregon, but Manzanita real estate also consistently ranks among the most expensive in America.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Manzanita is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Manzanita is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Manzanita is a city of professionals, managers, and service providers.
 There are especially a lot of people living in Manzanita who work in art, media, and design (24.00%), computer science and math (12.67%), and management occupations (12.67%).

 Of important note, Manzanita is also a city of artists.
 Manzanita has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Manzanita’s character.